TZstatsADS/Fall2021-Project1-yrwang1/README.md

 # Applied Data Science @ Columbia
 ## Fall 2021
-## Project 1: A "data story" on the history of philosophy
+## Project 1: A "Data Story" on the History of Philosophy

 <img src="figs/100126-the-glass.jpeg" width="500">